days

 Despite the compelling promises, the scientific evidence supporting the efficacy of DIM supplements is questionable at best.
 Here are some key reasons why DIM’s claims may not hold up to scrutiny:

-1. Lack of Clinical Studies
+1. Lack Of Clinical Studies

 Most of the claims surrounding DIM supplements are based on animal studies or test-tube experiments.
 There is a significant dearth of well-designed, randomized clinical trials in humans to support the alleged health benefits of DIM.